mlc-ai/blog/_posts/2023-08-08-CUDA-level-Performance-LLM-Inference-on-AMD-GPU.md

 What makes TVM Unity different and even more productive is the Python-first development flow, where we can

-* inspect and modify the computational graph in Python
+* Inspect and modify the computational graph in Python
-* compose IR transformations in Python
+* Compose IR transformations in Python
-* inspect and write self-defined operators in Python, and compile them with other pre-defined operators composable in the same computational graph
+* Inspect and write self-defined operators in Python, and compile them with other pre-defined operators composable in the same computational graph
-* write the kernel optimization generically in Python and the compiler generates shader language codes for different backends accordingly, which allows us to transfer the kernel optimization techniques across backends
+* Write the kernel optimization generically in Python and the compiler generates shader language codes for different backends accordingly, which allows us to transfer the kernel optimization techniques across backends

 We are leveraging the Python-first development, and universal deployment solution to quickly enable high-performance AMD GPU support less than one human week's effort.